syncfusion-content/flutter-docs/Flutter/datagrid/columns-resizing.md

 `SfDataGrid` provides the following modes to resizing a column by setting it to the `SfDataGrid.columnResizeMode` property.

-- `onResizing`: The resizing indicator is moved based on the dragging gesture.
+- `onResize`: The resizing indicator is moved based on the dragging gesture.
 The width of the column will update as the resizing indicator moves.
-- `onResizingEnd`: The resizing indicator is moved based on the dragging gesture.
+- `onResizeEnd`: The resizing indicator is moved based on the dragging gesture.
 However, the width of the column is updated when you release the pointer.

 The following example demonstrates that how to resize a column by setting the `SfDataGrid.columnResizeMode` property to `onResize`.